 Please find below links to the Standards & Testing Agency Information Booklet for parents about the

 Multiplication Tables check.
-This is a statutory test from 2022 for children in Year 4 and takes place during June.
+This is a statutory test for children in Year 4 and takes place during June.